The great, green homes challenge: Retrofitting for warmer, safer homes

 Last month the Construction Industry Council published a paper setting out the case for the UK Government, working in partnership with industry, finance, and other community based bodies to introduce a national retrofit strategy to make our existing homes greener and more energy and water efficient.

-As the UN Climate Change Conference approaches, we will discuss the comprehensive action needed to improve our homes.
+As the UN Climate Change Conference approaches, we discussed the comprehensive action needed to improve our homes.

 About the Good Home Inquiry